varnish/hitch/docs/vhosts.md

 		site1.example.com.pem site2.example.com.pem site3.example.com.pem

 Hitch will automatically try to find the best matching certificate to give to the client.
 The last PEM file provided will serve as the default if none of them matched.
-Wildcard certificates work fine, any more specific certificate will be preferred over a wildcard match.
+Wild-card certificates work fine, any more specific certificate will be preferred over a wild-card match.

 If you would rather close the connection than serve a certificate that will yield a warning on the client, you can add the `--sni-nomatch-abort` argument.